vanmars/anagrams_and_antigrams/README.md

 - Open the cloned repo in a text editor of your choice.

 - **To Run Tests**: While in the root directory of this project, run 'rspec' in your command line.
 - **To Run the Console App**: While in the root directory of the project, run 'ruby app.rb' in the terminal.
-(For fun: try entering the two .txt files 'time.txt' and 'geese.txt' as inputs in the app.
-Or, better yet, add your own .txt files to this project directory and process them!)
+(For fun: try entering the two .txt files--'time.txt' and 'geese.txt'--as inputs in the app.
+Or, better yet, add your own .txt files to this project directory and process them by entering them as inputs in the console app!)

 ## Known Bugs
 * The 'dictionary_lookout' gem, oddly, does not return entries for common words.
 I encountered issues with the following words: _egg_, _monkey_, _lived_.
+There may be better dictionary gems I should consider using.

 ## Elements to Improve
-* I would like to allow users to enter names, but currently the dictionary_lookout gem rejects names as non-words.
+* I would like to allow users to enter names, but currently the 'dictionary_lookout' gem rejects names as non-words.
 * If a user enters a .txt file as an input, the code currently does not check the text within that file for non-words.
 In the future, I'd like to run that word check on the contents of the file.
 * Some tests are commented out in the 'anagram_spec.rb' file, for the 'dictionary_lookout' gem addition made checking for words in the 'anagram.rb' file redundant.
-Ordinarilly, I would remove these commented out pieces of code, but for the sake of my teachers at Epicodus, I have left them in.
+Ordinarilly, I would remove these commented-out pieces of code, but for the sake of my teachers at Epicodus, I have left them in so that they can see my test-driven development process.

 ## Support and Contact Details